Customer journey orchestration. What is it and how does it work?

 A focus on the lifetime value of the customer

-Instead of focusing solely on the awareness, interest, consideration, intent, evaluation and purchase stages — aka the “classic marketing funnel” of the buyer experience — customer journey orchestration aims to nurture the relationship between the customer and the brand beyond ownership and into repeat purchases and brand advocacy.
+Instead of focusing solely on the awareness, interest, consideration, intent, evaluation and purchase stages — aka the “classic marketing funnel” of the buyer experience — customer journey orchestration nurtures the relationship between the customer and the brand into repeat purchases and brand advocacy.

-To achieve this big picture view of the customer journey, marketers must be able to bring in data across every customer touchpoint, whether it’s led by marketing or not.
-This includes data from call centers, chatbots, in-store interactions and more.
+To achieve this big-picture view, marketers must be able to bring in data across every customer touchpoint, including information from call centers, chatbots, in-store interactions and more.

 Real-time or close to real-time data

-The simplest goal of customer journey orchestration practitioners is to identify and eliminate roadblocks hindering customers.
-But the ultimate goal is much more ambitious – to deliver contextually-relevant experiences to customers at their preferred touchpoints.
-To do this, they need to be able to gather data in real-time and respond in real time.
+The basic goal of customer journey orchestration practitioners is identifying and eliminating customers’ roadblocks.
+But the ultimate goal is much more ambitious — delivering contextually relevant experiences to customers at their preferred touchpoints.
+This requires gathering data in real-time and responding in real time.